-Technology may have witnessed a series of advancements in recent years, yet, direct mail marketing remains an efficient strategy for finding motivated sellers.
+Technology may has witnessed a series of advancements in recent years, and there are powerful new tools for real estate agents to help them close leads.
+Despite these advances, direct mail marketing remains an efficient strategy for finding motivated sellers.

 The technique involves searching for potential motivated sellers on public records and drafting a list from it.
 When looking through public records, here are some signs to note:

 - The property owner is getting old

 - Property has stayed too long on the market

 After compiling the list and getting the contacts of the potential motivated sellers, draft and send them letters or emails asking about their willingness to sell the property; if they don’t respond after a few days or weeks, don’t get discouraged.
 Follow them up instead.

 Finding motivated sellers can be challenging but motivating them to sell can even be more difficult, especially if they’re not under financial duress.
 However, if you can spot their motivation quickly enough, motivating them should be more accessible.

 Here are some tips to consider when negotiating with real estate motivated sellers:

 Identify Their Source of Motivation: The first thing to consider when negotiating with a motivated seller is identifying their source of motivation to sell.
 The circumstances surrounding the seller’s motivation may assist you in the negotiation phase.
 The seller’s agent may help you understand the seller’s motivation better.

 Offer a Low Price: It is worthy of note that the more desperate motivated sellers get, the more willingly they’ll accept a lower offer from an investor.
 If they don’t take the offer, they might present a counter offer which can form the basis of your negotiation.